elizabethhillman/taskManager/Specification.md

 \## Preconditions

-\* User must be logged in before they can be logged out.
+\* User must be logged in.

-\* At least two tasks must be in the task manager
+\* At least one task must be in the task manager

 \## Triggers

+"Edit" is selected

 \## Primary Sequence